 I get it.

-Which is why I’m sharing with you one of my favorite resources for encouraging, inspiring, and, yes, even entertaining those wonderful tween-age kids.
+Which is why I’m sharing with you a couple of my favorite resources for encouraging, inspiring, and, yes, even entertaining those wonderful tween-age kids.

 Ready?
 Da-ta-ta-da!!
 (I’m guessing I just embarrassed our older teenagers).